Gulfstream Aerospace

 Re-imagining the G700 lighting system

-Lighting is one of the most powerful — and most overlooked — features within the My Cabin ecosystem.
-Surfaced through the GTS and PCU interfaces, it gives crew and passengers direct control over an entirely new generation of cabin lighting hardware.
-On ultra-long-range jets like the Gulfstream G700, passengers may spend 14–18 continuous hours in the air, crossing multiple time zones.
-The quality, tunability, and responsiveness of cabin lighting has a direct, measurable impact on passenger comfort, circadian health, and the overall perception of the Gulfstream brand.
+Lighting is one of the most powerful features within the My Cabin ecosystem.
+On ultra-long-range jets like the G700, passengers may spend 14–18 continuous hours in the air, crossing multiple time zones.
+The quality, tunability, and responsiveness of cabin lighting has a direct, measurable impact on passenger comfort and circadian health.

 01